kendax/calculator_design/README.md

 ![class diagram](calculator_design_2.png "Title")

-The program is organized into mainly two packages:
+The program is organized in three packages:

 1. **Model**
     * Calculator: